FAQ about Midwifery in Alberta

 Question: Is there a birthing centre in Edmonton?

-Answer: Yes, there is a brand-new birthing centre starting up in Edmonton, called the Lucina Centre.
+Answer: Yes, there is a birthing centre in Edmonton, called the Lucina Centre.

 Question: What are some questions we should ask our prospective midwives, in helping us choose a caregiver?